john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 ### copper pillaged, observatory shut down

+> Correction: I actually went back out to Barstow a second summer.
+It was not the first winter but the second Took it all.

 For reasons passing explaination, the observatory could only run in summer.
 In winter, the conditions just weren't right.
 So I went to class for the winter months, and spent my time in the lab preparing for the next summer.
 We ran simulations and models, and prepared for our next summer in observation.
 But towards the end of the summer we got the news.